Young0222/GZL/README.md

 Silhouette refers to a method of interpretation and validation of consistency within clusters of data.
 The technique provides a succinct graphical representation of how well each object has been classified.

-The silhouette score ranges from −1 to +1, where **a high value** indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters
+The silhouette score ranges from −1 to +1, where **a high value** indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

 The results are as follows (7 colors indicate 7 different classes):